electron/electron/docs/api/structures/browser-window-options.md

 * On Linux, possible types are `desktop`, `dock`, `toolbar`, `splash`, `notification`.
+  * The `desktop` type places the window at the desktop background window level (kCGDesktopWindowLevel - 1).
+However, note that a desktop window will not receive focus, keyboard, or mouse events.
+You can still use globalShortcut to receive input sparingly.
+  * The `dock` type creates a dock-like window behavior.
+  * The `toolbar` type creates a window with a toolbar appearance.
+  * The `splash` type behaves in a specific way.
+It is not draggable, even if the CSS styling of the window's body contains
+    -webkit-app-region: drag.
+This type is commonly used for splash screens.
+  * The `notification` type creates a window that behaves like a system notification.
 * On macOS, possible types are `desktop`, `textured`, `panel`.
   * The `textured` type adds metal gradient appearance (`NSWindowStyleMaskTexturedBackground`).